MinaFoundation/minimina/README.md

     └── [-rw-r--r--]  mina-snark-worker-1.pub
 ```

-Then default network can be started, stopped, and deleted
+The default network can be started, stopped, and deleted

 ```bash
 cargo run -- network start